DevexSolar/RoadWarrior/ADRs/event-bus.md

 # ADR.6 Event bus
 This ADR describes the approach to events processing (like new reservations, flights delays, etc) and selection of event bus to distribute them.
+The event bus has to be scalable, work across regions in the clouds, and persistent.

 ## Status `APPROVED`